dsbristol/dst/coursebook/appendix5-bluecrystal.md

 ```
 3. You will then need to write a script that will complete your desired task.
 However, note that **bluecrystal phase 4** is required to run **Tensorflow** GPU jobs.
-    * You can do this interactively by using `qsub -I` as noted in my [HPC notes](https://github.com/danjlawson/hpc-notes); see the [GPU Jobs documentation](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/gpu.html).
-The appropriate command is `qsub -I -l nodes=1:ppn=16 -l walltime=60:00:00` to request an interactive session with 16 cores for 60 hours (test with one core for one hour: `qsub -I -l nodes=1:ppn=1 -l walltime=1:00:00`).
+    * You can do this interactively by using `srun -I` as noted in my [HPC notes](https://github.com/danjlawson/hpc-notes); see the [GPU Jobs documentation](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/gpu.html).
+The appropriate command is `srun --nodes=1 --ntasks-per-node=16 --time=60:00:00 --pty bash -i` to request an interactive session with 16 cores for 60 hours (test with one core for one hour: `srun --nodes=1 --ntasks-per-node=1 --time=01:00:00 --pty bash -i`).
 In my interactive session, the following got things working:
 ```{sh}
 conda init ## Required to make conda happy on the nodes source ~/.bashrc ## Required to load what conda init just did